karlmacas29/vue-with-laravel12/README.md

 export default router

-# run this command (new) this command run both php artisan serve and npm run dev at a same time and make sure open localhost from this line says  INFO  Server running on [http://127.0.0.1:8000].
+# Run this command (new) this command run both php artisan serve and npm run dev at a same time and make sure open localhost from this line says  INFO  Server running on [http://127.0.0.1:8000].

 - composer run dev

-# edit .env if you want to run MySQL or any in Database or you can keep local database like sqlite
+# Edit .env if you want to run MySQL or any in Database or you can keep local database like sqlite
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1
 DB_PORT=3306